 Finally note that write.table() functions to write R objects to text files, so your can export data as well.
-See ?write.table for more details.

-8.6 Some Typical Problems
+Some Typical Problems

-I've already noted a couple of common issues (specifying the correct separator, header, and quote characters).
 Here I have a couple of examples to show what to look for when data import doesn't work.